Policies

 See the following information for federal and state laws, library policy and other guidelines that impact use of LMDigital and its content.

-The materials presented on this site may be protected by federal copyright law.
-It is the researcher's obligation to determine and satisfy copyright or other use restrictions when publishing or otherwise distributing materials found in the Library's collections.
-Transmission or reproduction of protected items beyond that allowed by fair use requires the written permission of the copyright owners.
+Materials on this site may be protected by federal copyright law.
+Researchers are responsible for determining and adhering to copyright or other usage restrictions when publishing or distributing materials from the Library's collections.
+Any transmission or reproduction beyond what is allowed under fair use requires written permission from the copyright owner.

-Unless specific Terms of Use are noted in the metadata attached to content on this site, researchers must make their own assessments of rights under U.S. copyright law in light of their intended use.
+If specific Terms of Use are not provided in the metadata attached to content on this site, researchers must independently assess their rights under U.S. copyright law based on their intended use.

 If you are the copyright owner or have any information about the copyright status of an item you've seen on our website, and believe we have not properly attributed your work to you, or have used it without permission, we want to hear from you.
 Please use our contact form to notify us and make sure to include your contact information, a link to the relevant content, as well as a statement of the problem.